 In addition, with both excursions you will save the queues at the ticket office to buy the entrance ticket, which in summer can be very tiresome, because the town is one of the favorite destinations for Ostia's beach of fine sand and turquoise waters, and its Italian snacks while watching the sunset!

-Did you know that the town of Ostia is commonly known as "The best Pompeii" because of its good preservation?
-If you have made the excursion to Pompeii from Rome and you liked it, no doubt you will also like Ostia Antica.
+Did you know that the town of Ostia is commonly referred to as "The Best Pompeii" because it is so well preserved?
+If you have taken the excursion to Pompeii from Rome and liked it, you will certainly like Ostia Antica as well.
 You can stroll along the main street, the Decumanus Maximus; contemplate the Roman statues in perfect condition, and dream of taking a dip in the baths of Neptune, where you can see on the floor an impressive mosaic of the god of the sea.

 In addition, theater lovers can sit on the steps of the amphitheater of Ancient Ostia, where performances are still held during the summer months.